100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The “Helios” symbol (named after the Greek sun god) was introduced in 2000, replacing the old shield logo.
 The green and yellow sunburst was a deliberate move to position the company as more environmentally conscious.

 - My Take: This is a masterclass in corporate “greenwashing.”
-The logo is soft, organic, and looks like a flower.
-It's designed to make you forget you're looking at one of the world's largest oil and gas companies.
-Whether you see it as clever or cynical, it's undeniably a recognisable mark.
+The logo is soft and organic, resembling a flower.
+It’s designed to make you forget you’re looking at one of the world’s largest oil and gas companies.
+Whether you see it as clever or cynical, it’s undeniably a recognisable mark.

 - Lesson for You: A logo can be a powerful tool for repositioning your brand, for better or worse.
 It can signal a new direction and change perceptions.